respawn-app/FlowMVI/docs/quickstart.md

 * `atomicStateUpdates` - Enables transaction serialization for state updates, making state updates atomic and suspendable.
 Synchronizes state updates, allowing only **one** client to read and/or update the state at a time.
 All other clients that attempt to get the state will wait in a FIFO queue and suspend the parent coroutine.
-For one-time usage of non-atomic updates, see `useState`.
+For one-time usage of non-atomic updates, see `updateStateImediate`.
   Has a small performance impact because of coroutine context switching and mutex usage when enabled.
 * `allowIdleSubscriptions` - A flag to indicate that clients may subscribe to this store even while it is not started.
   If you intend to stop and restart your store while the subscribers are present, set this to `true`.
 By default, will use the opposite value of the `debuggable` parameter (`false` on production).